 King Edward's is an academic school and an intellectual school.
 It is a school where results are exceptionally good and where pupils are clever and hardworking, full of character and originality, and are well respected by their peers.
 Being an academic school means that everyone strives for the highest academic standards and performance.
 King Edward's is recognised as one of the best academic schools in the West Midlands and among the best nationally in public exams and university entry.
-In 2023, of the cohort of 132 pupils, 114 (86%) took at least 10 GCSEs.
-Thirteen pupils achieved 10 straight grade 9s and 33 pupils achieved all 9/8s across their 10 GCSEs.
-Overall, the percentage of 9-8 grades was 69% and 88% were 9-7.
-Boys who sat the IB diploma in 2023 achieved excellent results, with the average points score per pupil being 35.9 points (surpassing the global average of 30.24).
-One in five of the cohort achieved 40 points or above.
+In 2024, of the cohort of 132 pupils, 95% took at least 10 GCSEs.
+Thirteen pupils achieved at least ten straight 9s of whom three achieved eleven straight 9s across their GCSEs.
+Overall, the percentage of 9-8 grades was 69% and 86% were 9-7.
+Boys who sat the IB diploma in 2024 achieved excellent results, with the average points score per pupil being 36.7 points (surpassing the global average of 30.24).
+31% of the cohort attained scores of 40 points or above with two pupils achieving the maximum score of 45 points, a feat accomplished by less than 0.5% of pupils worldwide.
+In addition, five pupils scored 44 points, and eleven pupils scored 43 points.
 Pupils continue to uphold the long-standing tradition of attending top UK universities like Oxford, Cambridge and top London universities, as well as choosing a wonderfully diverse range of subjects.
 King Edward's pupils are very active in academic competitions in Mathematics, Science, public speaking and debating, and teams regularly win national competitions.
 Every pupil goes on to study at a world-class university, including an increasing number to the US.